 I have tried to take liquid B-vitamins before, and despise the taste.
 So I use a good quality, high dose pill form.
 Some do better taking each B vitamin individually.
 Go here to read about vitamin B12 in particular, tho ALL of them are imporant.

-There have been many good discussions on the STTM Facebook discussion group about our livers.
+There have been many good discussions in the FTPO Facebook discussion groups about our livers.
 Why is that large organ so important?
 For one, it’s a major detoxer!
 We need it to function well to help remove that which we do NOT want in our bodies…such as excess RT3.
 It plays a strong role in digestion through the production of bile, helps breakdown carbs and proteins, produces insulin-like growth factor (IGF-1) and a bag full of other good activities.
 You can’t do well without good liver function.